salmansaleemkma/LogisticsAPI/README.md

 # inventory
-API for Int-App powered by Flask
+API for Int-App powered by Flask, CouchDB

 ## Installation

-* `git clone <repository-url>` this repository
-* change into the new directory
+`git clone <repository-url>` this repository change into the new directory

-* 'pip3 install -r requirements.txt'
+`pip3 install -r requirements.txt`

 ## Running / Development

-* `python3 web.py`
+`python3 web.py`